-Comprehensive.
-Covers damage not related to car collision, including fire, theft, broken glass or storm damage.
+- Comprehensive.
+Covers damage not related to car collision, including from fire, theft, earthquake, broken glass or storm damage.

 What extra benefits and add-ons does Wawanesa offer?

-Rental expenses.
-Pays for a rental while your car is in the shop if you also carry comprehensive or collision.
-Choose limits of up to $750 for a 12-month policy or up to $1,500 for a six-month policy.
+- Rental expenses.
+Pays for a rental while your car is in the shop as long as you also carry comprehensive or collision.
+Choose limits up to $50 per day or $1,500 total for a six-month policy.

-Original manufacturer parts.
-Repair your car with original parts for cars of up to 11 years old with both comprehensive and collision coverage.
+- Original manufacturer parts.
+Repair your car with original parts from the manufacturer.
+You can choose this option if your car is less than 11 years old and you keep both comprehensive and collision coverage.